South East Sussex

 • Beerarama 7B Bolton Road Eastbourne BN21 3JU Telephone07702 757916

 An inclusive welcoming craft beer bar which opened in the centre of town in 2022.
 Beer and cider are available both to take out or to consume in the stylish premises over two floors.
 Of the six beer lines at least two serve real ale from Keykegs.
 Draft beers, bottles and cans are sourced from across the United Kingdom and include local offerings such as Abyss, Beak and Burning Sky.
 Real cider is served, usually locally made Ascension.
 There is occasional live music, vinyl DJs, and a monthly quiz.
+The presentation picture above shows local CAMRA branch Campaigns Officer, Richard (right), with bar owners Jamie (left) and John as the bar makes its first ever appearance in the Good Beer Guide for 2025.

 • Bibendum 1 Grange Road Eastbourne BN21 4EU Telephone(01323) 735363